gtrafimenkov/docker-yandex-tank/readme.md

 plugin_rcheck =
 ```

-Example of ammo.ini to test an https server:
+Example of load.ini to test an https server:

 ```
 [phantom]